Pyro Scene

 Velocity Threshold[0..+∞%]

-To add new Voxels to the simulation tree, the velocities of the simulation in the neighboring cells are evaluated.
-Use this threshold to set the distance per simulation cycle that must be traveled by the gas within a simulation cell to add new simulation cells at the edge of that cell.
-This value refers to the size of the Voxel cells in the tree as a percentage.
-Velocities for larger cells must therefore automatically be greater than for small cells in order to still be considered.
+To add new voxels to the simulation tree, the velocities of the simulation in the neighbouring cells are evaluated.
+With this limit value, you define the distance per simulation cycle that the gas must travel within a simulation cell in order to add new simulation cells at the edge of this cell.
+This value refers to the size of the cells in the tree as a percentage.
+Velocities in larger cells must therefore automatically be greater than in small cells in order to be taken into account.

 Advanced Settings

-Here you will find settings with which, for example, the calculation methods can be configured and affected.
+Here you will find settings that can be used to configure and influence the calculation methods, for example.
 These settings are intended for advanced users and can fundamentally change the way the simulation works and looks.

 Floating-point Precision

-Here you can define the calculation accuracy within the simulation voxel.
-You have the choice between 16 bit and 32 bit accuracy.
-The increase of the bit depth can lead to a more accurate calculation of the simulation, which is also quite visible in the development of the shapes, as the following image shows.
+Here you can set the calculation precision within the simulation voxel.
+You can choose between 16-bit and 32-bit accuracy.
+Increasing the bit depth can lead to a more precise calculation of the simulation, which is also visible in the development of the shapes, as the following image shows.

 Both explosions use the exact same settings on the Pyro tag and the Pyro Output object and show the same animation frame.
-On the left, 16-bit precision was used, on the right, 32-bit precision.
-In this example, the higher bit depth results in more symmetrical and harmonious shapes of the rising cloud.
+On the left, the calculation was performed with 16-bit precision, on the right with 32-bit precision.
+In this example, the higher bit depth leads to more symmetrical and harmonious shapes of the rising cloud.

 In general, it must also be decided on a case-by-case basis whether the higher bit depth is required, because it is also associated with increased memory requirements and longer simulation times.